rsmudge/cortana-scripts/README.md

 ----------
 If you'd like to contribute, fork this repository, make your modifications, and submit a pull request.
 Each script should have its own folder with a .cna file, any resources, and optionally a readme.

+Optionally, if you're not a git warrior, you may email your script contribution to contact at fastandeasyhacking dot com.

 Mailing List
 ------------